North Korean animation

 Animation in North Korea began in 1948 and has been a growing industry since.
 Before the Korean War, the Pyongyang animation study opened in 1948.
 In the same year, the north region of the parallel 38th became a communist republic.
 From 1948 until the 1980s, Pyongyang animation studio produced more than two hundred films.

 Aside from local productions, the SEK Studio (North Korea's primary animation producer) has been providing animation services for foreign clients in Italy, Spain, France, China, Russia, Japan and indirectly for the United States.
 In 2003, there were 1500 artists working in SEK, becoming one of the largest animation studios in the world.

 History

-Founding an Animation Studio
+Founding an animation studio

 Since the early years, animation has been seen as a propaganda tool in North Korea and state-supported.
-Even it has been reported that Kim Jong-il was a fan of Daffy Duck.
+It has even been reported that Kim Jong Il was a fan of Daffy Duck.
 The state-owned studio has worked in local productions and collaborated with foreign studios.